lukaspfisterch/deterministic-boundary-layer/README.md

 - adaptive or learning-based policies
 - distributed consensus or availability guarantees

-If these assumptions are violated, DBL’s guarantees do not apply.
+If these assumptions are violated, DBL's guarantees do not apply.

 ---